-This will also solidify the process for the management team and ensure that there are no gaps in the process moving forward.
+This will also solidify the process for the management team and ensure that there are no gaps moving forward.

 This may be more appropriate for certain scenarios.
 If you are looking to introduce new technology, for example, it makes sense to set up a training process.

-Announce that the training will be available and ensure that the process is catered depending on the level of knowledge and experience within a team.
+Announce that the training will be available and ensure that the process caters to the level of knowledge and experience within a team.

 This one is not a must-have, but again in larger organizations, it could help.
 Introducing some incentives through the process of change can be beneficial and encourage team members to engage with the new plan ahead, increasing agility.

-This does not necessarily refer to monetary incentives.
+This doesn’t necessarily refer to monetary incentives.
 There are many ways to encourage team members, and studies have shown time and time again that money is not the ultimate incentive for many.

-Depending on the type of change you are driving, there may be significant shifts at the core of the organizational strategic plan, so the below elements could be appropriate to your change management strategy...
+Depending on the type of change you are driving, there may be significant shifts at the core of the organizational strategic plan, so the steps below could be appropriate to your change management strategy.

-This is the least common scenario given that typically an organization tends to stick to a core vision from inception, but it is not unheard of.
+This is the least common scenario given that typically an organization sticks to a core vision from inception, but it’s not unheard of.

-Apple is a poster-child for this.
-When Steve Jobs stepped back into the lead role (after previously being asked to leave), the company’s approach changed dramatically, and the vision was cleverly defined, even through their marketing:
+Apple is a poster child for this.
+When Steve Jobs stepped back into the lead role (after previously being asked to leave), the company’s approach changed dramatically, and the vision was cleverly redefined, even through their marketing.

-This is particularly applicable to older organizations that may have to update their values to reflect what the market is focused on, or as a way to differentiate themselves from competitors (banks can be a great example of this).
+This particularly applies to older organizations that may have to update their values to reflect what the market is focused on, or as a way to differentiate themselves from competitors (banks can be a great example of this).

 Organizational values can also encourage certain talent to join the organization, so this can also sometimes be a push for change.